DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-1-behaviour/autumn-week-4-ect-teaching-challenge.md

 Pupils tend to have a more positive classroom experience when they feel that their teacher is effective at managing the attention and behaviour of the class.
 This is important because pupils who have positive classroom experiences are more likely to feel wider life satisfaction and get better results.
 Pupils see effective teachers as those who (Rathmann et al., 2018):

-- Are aware of everything in class, instantly noticing when pupils aren’t paying attention.
+- Are aware of everything in class, instantly noticing when pupils aren't paying attention.
-- Manage to quickly re-involve pupils if they don’t pay attention for a moment.
+- Manage to quickly re-involve pupils if they don't pay attention for a moment.
 - Have the class under control.

 Therefore, as well as directing pupil attention, effective teachers might choose to be highly visible in how they do it.
 Being seen to actively monitor the room, direct attention and control the lesson can help pupils to feel that they are in a safe environment and pay even more attention.